A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Examples

 The first test we show here is a very simple application of \cref{fid_path}.
 In this simulation we consider the superposition of three frequencies $\omega_i$ which we've set to $[-1/2, 1, 2]$, in arbitrary units.
 We can consider these as the frequencies at three sites between which precessing spins can jump; this resembles, for example, the effect of chemical shifts of protons in freely rotating CH\textsubscript{3} groups \cite{hilt1964,wind1974}.
 Exchange between the three sites is free and determined, for a given frequency $\nu$, by \cref{G0_uncorr}.
 Clearly, the $\nu = 0$ limit for the observed signal is

 whereas the $\nu \rightarrow \infty$ one is

-, with the average frequency $\bar{\omega} = 1/2$ in this case.
+with the average frequency $\bar{\omega} = 1/2$ in this case.

 \Cref{fig:scalar} shows the results for a range of intermediate frequencies.
-The calculations used 10,000 time steps of 0.001 each; the Monte Carlo simulations, showed with crosses in the figure, averaged over 100 trajectories.
-Each of the Monte Carlo calculations took an average of 550 ms, versus 120 ms for the Dyson equation ones.
 One can see both how the exchange affects the signal, by smoothing it down the most when $\nu$ is in the same order of magnitude as the frequencies $\omega_i$, before converging to a single cosinusoid at the average frequency $\bar{\omega}$.
-The Monte Carlo trajectories here are still quite rough - higher sampling would make them converge better, but in this case we wanted to highlight the difference between results obtained at comparable computational costs.
+The Monte Carlo trajectories here and in the following examples are intentionally meant only for a qualitative comparison.
 Proper benchmarking against a high quality reference Monte Carlo calculation is provided in \Cref{subsec:performance}.